-Deputyship Order Solicitors in Northwich, Cheshire
+Deputyship Solicitors in Northwich, Cheshire

-Property And Financial Affairs Deputyship
+1. Property and Financial Affairs Deputyship

 How Can We Help?

-Why Choose Us?
+Why Choose Gavin Edmondson Solicitors?

 Deputyship Order FAQs

 A Deputyship Order is a legal arrangement that allows someone (the "deputy") to make decisions on behalf of an individual who has lost the mental capacity to make decisions for themselves.
-It is granted by the Court Of Protection in the UK and is typically used when the person has not set up a Lasting Power of Attorney (LPA).
+It is granted by the Court of Protection in the UK and is typically used when the person has not set up a Lasting Power of Attorney (LPA).

 Any person who is concerned about the welfare of someone who has lost mental capacity can apply for a Deputyship Order.
 This can be a family member, friend, or professional who is willing and able to act as the deputy.
 In some cases, a professional deputy (like a solicitor) may be appointed if no suitable family member or friend is available.